GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 So here is the example, you may already know this:

 God is like the sun, God’s light reaches us, even if we don’t believe it.
 God’s light and bounties are for everyone.
-We (our hearts or spirit) are like the mirror and we can reflect the sun.
+We (our hearts or spirits) are like the mirror and we can reflect the sun.
 If we are not working on our spiritual qualities, we are like mirrors that have dust and grime on us and can’t reflect the light or the light is very dim.

 We are all the same light:- part of God, reflecting God’s attributes like a mirror reflecting the sun.